Netflix/iep/README.md

 ## Overview

-Historically and still today in many apps Netflix had a large monolithic platform library.
+Historically Netflix had a large monolithic platform library.
 While unwieldy it provided many useful capabilities for services that made them integrate well at Netflix.
 For example, providing common ways to: